silexphp/Silex/doc/cookbook/multiple_loggers.rst

 ==============================

-Having separate instances of `Monolog` for different parts of your system is often desirable and allows you to configure them independantly, allowing for fine grained control of where your logging goes and in what detail.
+Having separate instances of `Monolog` for different parts of your system is often desirable and allows you to configure them independently, allowing for fine grained control of where your logging goes and in what detail.

 This simple example allows you to quickly configure several monolog instances,